pelicanmedia/Dashboard/README.md

 If you don't want your display to run 24/7, you can use cron jobs to fire a pair of included bash scripts: screenOff.sh and screenOn.sh.
 Please ensure you've completed the [Disallowing screen sleep](#disallowingScreenSleep) step above in order to keep the display always on during the times it's scheduled to be on.

-1. `cd` into your Pi-Kitchen-Dashboard directory and set both scripts to executable
+1. `cd` into your Dashboard directory and set both scripts to executable

 	```bash
 	chmod +x screenOff.sh